IamNoPro/Aeuen/README.md

 # Aeuen

-We used React to build our project.
+We used React to develop our project.
 Configurations are in app/package.json file.
 Main codes are in app/src/ folder.

 ## App.js